 Our teaching enables pupils to express their ideas and thoughts in another language and to understand and respond to its speakers, both in speech and in writing.
 It also provide opportunities for children to communicate for practical purposes, learn new ways of thinking and read great literature in the original language.

 Language teaching at All Saints' also helps children progress in spoken and written French that lays the foundation for further language learning in KS3.

-It is our intent to foster creativity and cultural understanding in our your people to enable them to grow into global, empathetic citizens for the future who can confidently communicate.
+It is our intent to foster creativity and cultural understanding in our young people to enable them to grow into global, empathetic citizens for the future who can enjoy confidently communicating.

 Our Languages Curriculum:

 - Embeds the skills of listening, speaking, reading and writing skills necessary to enable children to use and apply their language learning in a variety of contexts and lay the foundations for future language learning.

 - Motivates children to practise, apply and build upon previous learning through a wide range of practical and engaging learning opportunities.

 - Provides pupils with opportunities to acquire, use and apply a growing bank of vocabulary organised around topics.